-Kindly Myers Showcases Her Pert Derriere & Sideboob In A Smoking Hot Bikini: ‘Be Careful What You Wish For’
+Kindly Myers Showcases Her Pert Derriere & Sideboob In A Smoking-Hot Bikini: ‘Be Careful What You Wish For’

 The first photo in the series captured the two ladies posed together against a light blue wall and wood panels.
 A geotag in the post jokingly suggested that the ladies were “in your dreams,” and in the caption, Kindly reminded her audience to be careful what they wish for because they just might get it.
 Ainsley faced her chest forward while Kindly posed with her backside facing the camera.
 Kindly looked over her shoulder with a seductive stare and used one hand to tug at the waistband of her suit.

 Kindly looked like she was ready for a swim as she sported a skimpy string bikini in a shimmery, blue hue.
 The two-piece set included a classic triangle style top that flaunted her toned shoulders and arms.
 It had impossibly small cups that allowed her ample assets to come spilling out of the bottom and side.
-The garment’s string was tight across her ribcage and allowed Kindly to show off her tiny midsection, which was partially obscured by her arm.
+The garment’s string was tight across her rib cage and allowed Kindly to show off her tiny midsection, which was partially obscured by her arm.

-The bottoms were equally as revealing and boasted the same material and color.
+The bottoms were equally revealing and boasted the same material and color.
 She was able to showcase her pert derriere and sculpted thighs thanks to its high design.
 The sides had a set of thin strings that were tied above her hips, further accentuating her tiny midsection and hourglass curves.

 Ainsley sported a brown bikini with a bandeau top that hardly contained her bust while a set of thin straps that fell near her biceps.
 Ainsley’s bottoms were just as hot, and the high cut treated fans to a great look at her bronze legs.